crate/cratedb-examples/framework/meltano/README.md

 # Meltano Examples

 Concise examples about working with [CrateDB] and [Meltano], for conceiving and running flexible ELT tasks.
-All the recipes are using [meltano-target-cratedb] for reading and writing data from/to CrateDB.
+All the recipes are using [meltano-tap-cratedb] or [meltano-target-cratedb] for reading and writing data from/to CrateDB.

 ## What's inside

 - `file-to-cratedb`: Acquire data from Singer File, and load it into CrateDB database table.

+- `cratedb-to-file`: Export data from a CrateDB database table into different kinds of files.

 ## Prerequisites